varun-hulk-sharma/ABC-Fashion-Co/README.md

 The outbound integration logic is implemented in a Queueable Apex class.

-This keeps the callout logic separated from the controller logic and ensures the profile update happens in Salesforce even if the sync job falils (see rationale in Notes at the end).
+This keeps the callout logic separated from the controller logic and ensures the profile update happens in Salesforce even if the sync job fails (see rationale in Notes at the end).

 The queueable is responsible for:
 -building the request body